Frequently Asked Questions

-Whilst a proportion of children within hospices suffer from cancer, the majority suffer from long term progressive disorders such as Duchenne Muscular Dystrophy, Batten’s Disease and Cystic Fibrosis.
+While a proportion of children within hospices do have cancer, the majority suffer from long term progressive disorders such as Duchenne Muscular Dystrophy, Batten’s Disease and Cystic Fibrosis.

 We work on specific criteria outlined by Together for Short Lives

 .
-Some of the criteria we work to are; having a life-limiting and life-threatening condition and living within the five boroughs of North London – Barnet, Camden, Enfield, Haringey and Islington.
+Some of the criteria we work to include having a life-limiting and life-threatening condition and living within the five boroughs of North London – Barnet, Camden, Enfield, Haringey and Islington.

 Anyone can refer a child to us including the family themselves.
 Most of our referrals come from community nurses but we would like to raise our profile so that we get more referrals from GPs and consultant paediatricians.

-We work together with other local charities with their fundraising efforts e.g. North London Hospice, Cherry Lodge Cancer Care, and Nightingale Hospice.
+We work together with other local charities with fundraising efforts, e.g. North London Hospice, Cherry Lodge Cancer Care and Nightingale Hospice.
 From a Care and Family Support point of view, we try and work with as many other organisations as possible who may also be involved in the care of the child and family.

 No one service can meet all the needs of the child and family, so it is imperative that organisations work together to meet all the needs of these families.